sourcegraph/about/content/blogposts/2023/sourcegraph-5.0.md

 <Badge link="/batch-changes" text="Batch Changes" color="blue" size="small" />
 #### Limit access to batch changes

-In most companies, Batch Changes can be opened up to all devs: batch changes enforce codehost permissions and only let users open PRs against code they have access to.
+In most companies, Batch Changes can be made available to all devs: batch changes respect code host permissions and only let users open changesets against code they have access to.
 However, some customers require tighter controls to meet the security and compliance standards of their industry.
 To meet these needs, we're introducing a role-based access control (RBAC) system to Sourcegraph to enable more granular controls for who can create batch changes.

 Site admins can limit access to approved users from admin settings under “Site admin” > “Users & auth” > “Roles” by: